giantswarm/docs/src/content/basics/ha-masters/index.md

   the risk of losing control of the cluster in case of a single AZ downtime.
 Refer to [below](#use-of-az) for details.
-- **Load balancing of API requests.** Read-only requests to the Kubernetes API are performed by all three master nodes, so that latencies stay lowein comparison to a single master node which can suffer from high loads temporarily.
+- **Load balancing of API requests.** Read-only requests to the Kubernetes API are performed by all three master nodes, so that latencies stay low in comparison to a single master node which can suffer from high loads temporarily.

 We recommend that all production clusters on AWS are run with high